sigfault-byte/LegitURL/README.md

 The app analyzes each URL in **two phases**:

-1. **Offline inspection**
+---

+### 1. Offline Inspection

-   LegitURL dissects the full URL structure — including domain, subdomains, path, query parameters, and fragments.
+LegitURL dissects the full URL structure — including domain, subdomains, path, query parameters, and fragment.
-   It looks for scam patterns, encoded traps, brand impersonation, suspicious gibberish, and more.

-2. **Online behavior analysis**
+It checks for:

+- Scam patterns
+- Encoded traps
+- Brand impersonation
+- Gibberish / non-dictionary terms
+- Suspicious or misleading formatting

+---

+### 2. Online Behavior Analysis

-   The app then performs a **minimal HTTP GET request**, stripped of query parameters and fragments, to the *core* URL.
+LegitURL performs a **minimal HTTP GET request** to the *core* URL
+(query parameters and fragments are stripped first).

-   It captures and inspects:
+It captures and analyzes:

 - Response headers
 - TLS certificate
 - Cookies
-   - HTML body (fully analyzed, first 1.2MB shown)
+- HTML body (fully parsed; display capped at 1.2MB)
-   - Inline scripts (fully parsed, first 3072 bytes per script shown)
+- Inline scripts (fully parsed; 3072-byte display cap per script)

-###  Redirect-aware, but not redirect-blind

-If the link triggers redirects, **each destination is looped back into analysis** — just like a new URL.
+If the link triggers redirects, **each destination is looped back through the same analysis** — treated like a new URL.
 This allows LegitURL to detect:

 - Tracking redirects
 - Scam chains
 - Downgrades in security
-- Silent rewrites (even when no `Location` header is sent)
+- Silent server-side rewrites (even when no `Location` header is sent)

-Every step is inspected independently — no assumptions, no shortcuts.
+→ **No assumptions.
+No shortcuts.
+Every step is independently verified.**

 ---

-Users can also:
+### Bonus Features

-- Create custom watchlists (brands, keywords, domains) to monitor
+- Create custom **watchlists** for domains, keywords, or brands
-- Explore a built-in glossary of web and security terms to better understand the findings
+- Browse a built-in **glossary** to understand headers, TLS concepts, and security terms

 ## 2.1 Valid Input

 Only URLs using the **HTTP protocol over TLS (`https://`)** are analyzed — in line with Apple’s `URLSession` requirements.
-This means links using other protocols such as `ftp://`, `ssh://`, or `file://` are **not supported**.
+Links using other protocols such as `ftp://`, `ssh://`, or `file://` are **not supported**.

 If no scheme is specified, `https://` is automatically assumed.
-Non-secure (`http://`) links are considered unsafe by default and are **flagged immediately**, without performing any network request.
+Non-secure (`http://`) links are considered unsafe by default and are **immediately flagged**, with **no network request performed**.

 ## 2.2 URL Components Analysis

-LegitURL first inspects the structure of the link **before contacting any server**.
+LegitURL inspects the full structure of a URL **before contacting any server**.
+If a critical signal is found during offline checks, no network request is made at all.

-It breaks the URL into parts — domain, subdomains, path, query parameters, and fragments — and checks for signs of scams, impersonation, or tracking.
+The URL is broken into parts — domain, subdomains, path, query parameters, and fragments — and each is checked for signs of:

+- Scam behavior
+- Brand impersonation
+- Obfuscation
+- Tracking infrastructure

+---

 ### What is checked:

-- **Brand impersonation** — like `secure-paypal-login.com`
+- **Brand impersonation** — e.g., `secure-paypal-login.com`
-- **Lookalike tricks** — mixed character sets (e.g., Cyrillic + Latin), or similar spelling
+- **Lookalike tricks** — mixed character sets (e.g., Cyrillic + Latin), or visually similar spelling
-- **Scam keywords** — known phishing words or suspicious combinations
+- **Scam keywords** — known phishing terms or suspicious word combinations
-- **Encoded tricks** — hidden emails, UUIDs, or links inside query strings
+- **Encoded tricks** — hidden emails, UUIDs, or URLs inside query strings
-- **Redirect patterns** — URLs hiding other URLs inside them
+- **Redirect patterns** — embedded or nested URLs passed as parameters

-Every part of the URL — domain, path, query, and even fragment — is analyzed with appropriate weight:
+Each part is scored with appropriate weight:

-- Domains and subdomains are the **most important**
+- **Domains and subdomains** carry the most importance
-- Path and fragment are scanned for context and intent
+- **Path and fragment** provide behavioral context
-- Query values are decoded recursively using a custom system called **Lamai**
+- **Query values** are decoded recursively using a custom system called **Lamai**

 ---

 ### Technical details:

-- Domains are split using Apple’s `URLComponents` and the Mozilla PSL (Public Suffix List)
+- Domains are parsed using Apple’s `URLComponents` and the Mozilla Public Suffix List (PSL)
-- IDNA (punycode) normalization is applied
+- IDNA (Punycode) normalization ensures proper handling of internationalized domains
-- Hyphens and underscores might be split for tokenization
+- Hyphens and underscores are optionally tokenized for deeper analysis
-- Mixed-script detection flags suspicious combinations (e.g., Cyrillic+Latin)
+- Mixed-script detection flags character set combos (e.g., Cyrillic + Latin)

-- Brand lookalikes or gibberish detected using:
+**Brand spoofing and gibberish detection** uses:
-  - Levenshtein distance
+- Levenshtein distance (typo-based similarity)
-  - 2-gram similarity
+- 2-gram similarity (pattern-based matching)
-  - iOS dictionary (to detect real words)
+- iOS dictionary lookups to identify real words
-  - Entropy fallback for gibberish detection
+- Entropy fallback to catch random or machine-generated strings

-- Path, Query and fragment values are parsed, decoded (Base64, URL-encoded, etc.), and inspected for:
+**Path, query, and fragment values** are:
+- Decoded (Base64, percent-encoded, Unicode, etc.)
+- Inspected for known structures and patterns:
-  - Emails, IPs, UUIDs, nested URLs
+  - Email addresses, IPs, UUIDs, nested URLs
-  - Scam terms or gibberish
+  - Scam terms or obfuscated tokens

-Decoded URLs are **re-analyzed recursively**, applying the same strict logic as the original.
+Decoded values — especially URLs — are **recursively re-analyzed** with the same strict logic as the original input.

----

 ## 2.3 Response Analysis

-After inspecting the structure of the URL, LegitURL sends a **single, secure request** to see how the website behaves.
+After inspecting the URL structure, LegitURL sends a **single, secure request** to see how the server behaves.

 It checks:
-- What kind of response the site gives
+- What kind of response the site returns
 - Whether it tries to redirect you
-- If its certificate and headers follow modern security practices
+- Whether its certificate and headers follow modern security practices
 - And whether anything shady shows up in the page's code or cookies

 The request is **strictly controlled**: